← Help

 Large cities and regions

 Some cities, particularly large metropolitan areas, are too big to download in one go.
-For these, CityWalker splits the city into regions (districts or boroughs) so download sizes stay manageable and you can focus on the part you actually walk in.
+For these, CityWalker splits the city into regions (boroughs or neighbourhoods) so download sizes stay manageable and you can focus on the part you actually walk in.

 The region picker for a large city in CityWalker